jeffskinnerbox/blog/content/ideas/getting-started-with-micropython-and-circuitpython.md

 For boards lacking native USB, like the ESP32 and ESP32-C3, no folder will show up after pressing reset.
 If CircuitPython firmware was loaded, the REPL can be accessed over a serial COM port.

 For other boards, like ESP32-S2, -S3, etc., a BOOT folder should show up.
 A CircuitPython UF2 file can now be copied over to the BOOT folder, after which the CIRCUITPY folder should then show up.

+.UF2 vs .BIN Files - I'm attempting to load CircutPython on to the  Seeed Studio XIAO ESP32S3 Sense.
+When should I load the .UF2 file vs the BIN file?
+For the Seeed Studio XIAO ESP32S3 Sense, you should use the .BIN file, not the .UF2 file.
+Here's why:
+UF2 files are designed for boards with a built-in UF2 bootloader that allows you to drag-and-drop firmware files onto a drive that appears when you connect the board.
+This is common on boards like Raspberry Pi Pico or some SAMD-based boards.
+BIN files are used for ESP32 boards because they don't have a UF2 bootloader.